pycontribs/ruyaml/README.rst

 but new functionality is likely only to be available via the new API.

-If your package uses ``ruamel.yaml`` and is not listed on PyPI, drop me an email, preferably with some infomormation on how you use the package (or a link to bitbucket/github) and I'll keep you informed when the status of the API is stable enough to make the transition.
+If your package uses ``ruamel.yaml`` and is not listed on PyPI, drop me an email, preferably with some information on how you use the package (or a link to bitbucket/github) and I'll keep you informed when the status of the API is stable enough to make the transition.